Voyage Funeral Home,

 If you have any questions or would like to book an appointment, please feel free to contact us at 204-668-3151.

 ASK A PRE-PLAN SPECIALIST

-With the popularity of ASK A FUNERAL DIRECTOR, as featured in the Winnipeg Free Press every Saturday, I wanted to add ASK A PRE-PLAN SPECIALIST, to help you navigate what can seem like a confusing process.
+With the popularity of ASK A FUNERAL DIRECTOR, as featured in the Winnipeg Free Press every Saturday, we wanted to add ASK A PRE-PLAN SPECIALIST, to help you navigate what can seem like a confusing process.
 In fact, making your final arrangements is a lot easier than you think.
-Here are some common questions that I have been asked when it comes to pre-planning. ~ Lisa
+Here are some common questions that I have been asked when it comes to pre-planning.

 Question: Pre-planning one’s funeral seems like a morbid thing to do.
 Why would anyone want to do this?

 This question is asked of me many times in the community when people find out what I do.
 How I see it, is that there is nothing wrong with being prepared, in regards to noting your final wishes and financially securing funeral costs.
 Death is very much part of life and by pre-planning, you can voice your personal choices and alleviate your family of financial burden and worry.
 We never know when our time on Earth will end.
 We readily purchase insurance for our cars, homes, businesses, etc. in case of accidents, fire, flood, theft, and other possible occurrences.
 With death being a given, it’s a very smart choice to consider pre-planning.
 It certainly doesn’t hasten one’s life.
 If anything, it brings peace of mind and that itself is a positive way to live.